BSc Agr 1986 University of Guelph, Ontario, Canada

 I work in the area of organic farming and sustainability and have practical and research experience in organic sources of plant nutrients including compost, manure, green manures and cover crops.

-I am also actively involved with the coordination of NUE-CROPS, which is a large integrating, research project related to the identification of genetic markers for improved nutrient use efficiency in wheat, potatoes, maize and oilseed rape (research.ncl.ac.uk/nefg/nuecrops).
+I am coordinator of NUE-CROPS, which is a large integrating, research project related to the identification of genetic markers for improved nutrient use efficiency in wheat, potatoes, maize and oilseed rape (www.nuecrops.org).
 At Nafferton farm we have trials on wheat and potatoes as part of this project.
+This project will finish at the end of April 2014.

-Part of the NUE-CROPS project will involve detailed studies of C and N cycling processes in the rhizosphere of wheat, and investigations of genotypic effects on rhizosphere microbiology (especially diversity and activity of fungi and bacteria).
+Part of the NUE-CROPS project involves detailed studies of C and N cycling processes in the rhizosphere of wheat, and investigations of genotypic effects on rhizosphere microbiology (especially diversity and activity of fungi and bacteria).

 My research roles include the management of the research activities described above, as well as preparation of future grant applications, statistical analysis of data and writing and editing manuscripts for publication (my own, as well as those of other members of our research group).
 I am also actively involved in postgraduate student supervision.

-BBSRC Industrial CASE PhD Studentship - Genotype-soil interactions regulating nutrient use efficiency in winter wheat (2010-2014) Role: Principal Investigator Sponsor: BBSRC
+Jodi Handley-Bell - Genotype-soil interactions regulating nutrient use efficiency in winter wheat (2010-2016)

 I co-teach ACE1015 Soil Management for Crop and Animal Production with Dr. Robert Shiel.